Labs64/netlicensing.io/_posts/2020-10-12-validate-css-selectors.md

 ---
 layout: post
-title: "How to evaluate and validate XPath and CSS selectors?"
+title: "How to evaluate and validate XPath and CSS selectors"
 description: "The easiest way to validate CSS selectors without any third-party tools or extensions"
 image:
   url: /img/blog/netlicensing-guidechimp-tour.png